-And this is from where the stories and myths emerged detailing the strange behaviors of this troubled genius.
+And this is from where the stories and myths emerged detailing the strange behaviours of this troubled genius.

-He allegedly spent $30,000 on an Arabian-style tent complete with oil lamp to eat sandwiches, smoke weed and take LSD.
-In his lounge he installed a massive sandpit with a piano in it so he could feel the sand at his feet whilst song writing.
+He allegedly spent $30,000 on an Arabian-style tent complete with an oil lamp to eat sandwiches, smoke weed and take LSD.
+In his lounge, he installed a massive sandpit with a piano in it so he could feel the sand at his feet whilst songwriting.
 Unfortunately his two dogs, Louie and Banana also took a liking to the sandpit and regularly left their own special contributions.

 During a 1967 trip to America, Paul McCartney met with Brian who was working on the song “Vegetables”, intended for the Smile album but eventually released on Smiley Smile.
 The two worked into the night, resulting in McCartney being recorded chewing a stick of celery.